RobMeades/ioc-client/README.md

 If you need to open other tunnelling ports (e.g. to upload log files from the `ioc-client`) then repeat the process of creating a systemd unit file for the additional tunnels.

-Once you have everything running sweetly, create another `systemctl` unit file that starts the `ioc-cient` at boot by creating a file called something like `/lib/systemd/system/ioc-client.service` with contents something like:
+Once you have everything running sweetly, create another `systemctl` unit file that starts the `ioc-client` at boot by creating a file called something like `/lib/systemd/system/ioc-client.service` with contents something like:

 ```
 [Unit]
 Description=IoC client

 [Service]
-ExecStart=/home/pi/ioc-client mic ioc_server.com:port -ls log_server:port
+ExecStart=/home/username/ioc-client mic ioc_server.com:port -ls log_server:port -ld log_directory_path
 Restart=on-failure
 RestartSec=3

 [Install]
 WantedBy=multi-user.target
 ```
-...where `/home/pi/` is the path to the location of the `ioc-client` executable, `mic` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the IoC server application is running and `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running.
+...where `/home/username/` is the path to the location of the `ioc-client` executable, `mic` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the IoC server application is running, `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running and `log_directory_path` is a path where log files can be stored temporarily.

 Test that it works with: